-Senior Individualized Project (SIP) in German
+Senior Individualized Project (SIP) Guidelines

 “The Senior Individualized Project is the capstone of Kalamazoo College’s program of liberal arts education.
 The SIP offers you the opportunity to make use of all your experiences at the College.
 In consultation with a faculty member who will serve as your faculty SIP advisor, you will determine the project’s form and the environment in which it is to be pursued.”